 We built our coop – perfect for 4 birds with a little extra room.
 Two months later, on another trip to the feed store, we saw they had Easter Egg chicks.
 Chickens that lay blue eggs?
 Yes please!
 So we thought just one more couldn’t hurt.
 For the first year, we were happy with our flock of 5.
 Then the hatchery catalog comes in the mail (who put us on that mailing list??).
 There are hundreds of breeds of chickens – some of them so amazing and unique you just want to collect them all!
 So for year two we ordered some fancy breeds from the hatchery – two Silkies, a Polish and another Easter Egger.
 Shortly after the new chicks arrived, we had our very first broody hen.
 She looked so sad there, wanting to be a mom.
 Who was I to deny her?
 Since we don’t have a rooster, we went to Ebay and ordered some fertilized eggs.
 She hatched out four adorable fuzzy babies.
 We were good and only kept one – but still that was 10 chickens.
-One year in, and we had gone from 4 birds to 10 and we were already adding on to our coop.
-Now we are up to 17!
-So do yourself a favor and go bigger.
+So only one year in, we had gone from 4 birds to 10 and we were already adding on to our coop.
+Do yourself a favor and go bigger.
 You won’t regret it.
+Chickens need about 4 square feet of inside space per bird, and 10-20 square feet of outside run space per bird.
+You can read more about space requirements here

-2) Chick coops need a lot of ventilation.
-Chickens produce a lot of moisture, ammonia and body heat and if your coop isn’t properly vented your chickens could get very sick or even die.
-When chickens breath they expel a lot of moisture, they also do not urinate, so all of the liquid they would pass is contained in their poop.
-All that moisture can make the coop very humid.
-If that humidity can’t escape through vents, you leave your flock open to respiratory disease & frostbite in the winter.
-Their poop also contains a large amount of ammonia.
-As it builds up, it can really irritate their lungs.
 In the summertime your chickens are stuck sweating it out in their warm downy coats.
 Imagine being stuck sleeping in a tiny room with several of your friends, all dressed in winter jackets, in the middle of August.
 All that body heat can cause the temperature to rise to dangerous levels, and your chickens could die from heat stroke.
 How much ventilation is enough?
 It will vary in different climates and seasons.
 In hot summer weather a good rule of thumb is about 1 square foot of ventilation per 10 square feet of floor space.
 If it is really hot, you might want to consider a barn fan.
 Even during the winter, even in the north, even when its 20 degrees below zero, they still need ventilation.
 Too much moisture coupled with cold temperatures is a recipe for frostbite.
 You can close up some of the summer vents, and partially close others.
 You need to provide air exchange without allowing wind & drafts in, so a panel with a hinge that can close part way is perfect.
 Be sure all vents are covered in wire so predators can’t access the coop.
 A good investment for the coop is a humidity & temperature gauge.
 Try to keep the humidity between 40%-70% and the temperature below 90 degrees.
 Having a reliable gauge will help you determine if you have enough ventilation.